sveltejs/svelte/site/content/tutorial/02-reactivity/01-reactive-assignments/text.md

 <button on:click={incrementCount}>
 ```

-Inside the `incrementCount` function, all we need to do is change the value of `count`:
+Inside the `incrementCount` function, all we need to do is to change the value of `count`:

 ```js
 function incrementCount() {